virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 # **Things to Know**

-**The encoded WAV version will be approximately 500 times larger than the original file for now, i will work on shrinking it.
-Keep in mind this is just a Proof-of-Concept for now.**
+**The encoded WAV version is approximately 295 times larger than the original file.**

 **The .py file in the repository is just meant for open-sourcing it, if you want to run it download the newest EXE version. yes, the executable is safe, it's just the python script converted to an exe file.**